bibleexchange/courses/church-history/200_persecuted-church/persecuted-church.md

 ### Idol worship was interwoven with life

 Images stood in many houses to receive adoration.
 Sacrifices were made to gods at festivals.
 Images were worshiped at civil ceremonies.
-Christians who took no part in such idolatry were not fitting in with the pagan society. {++Because Christians did not participate in the public pagan worship ceremonies, many people did not think that they worshiped at all and that they were atheists.++}
+Christians who took no part in such idolatry were not fitting in with the pagan society.
+Because Christians did not participate in the public pagan worship ceremonies, many people did not think that they worshiped at all and that they were atheists.

 ### Emperor worship